 Considerations for Buying an Inflatable Boat for Fishing.

-- Type of Fishing Boat.
-There are five basic types of inflatable fishing boats including Dinghy, Raft, Float Tube, Kayak and Pontoon.
+- Type of Fishing Boat: There are five basic types of inflatable fishing boats including Dinghy, Raft, Float Tube, Kayak and Pontoon.
 Choose the right type for your needs based on the different advantages and limitations of each.

-- Construction Material.
-PVC is the most popular material as it’s not only lightweight, but also strong enough to avoid untimely damages to the boat.
+- Construction Material: PVC is the most popular material as it’s not only lightweight, but also strong enough to avoid untimely damages to the boat.
 These boats are also economical and adequately durable.
 Hypalon fabric is much more stronger, but boats made using fabric are more costly also.

-- Stowage and Portability.
-Although most inflatable fishing boats can be packed inside a large duffel bag allowing easy storage, you must check its deflated weight and inflated capacity before buying.
+- Stowage and Portability: Although most inflatable fishing boats can be packed inside a large duffel bag allowing easy storage, you must check its deflated weight and inflated capacity before buying.

-- Your Favorite Fishing Point.
-If you want to do fishing in a local pond, any type of inflatable fishing boat can be bought.
+- Your Favorite Fishing Spots: If you want to do fishing in a local pond, any type of inflatable fishing boat can be bought.
 However, if you plan to go in unpredictably rough waters, you must avoid taking a float tube or a raft and should select your inflatable fishing boat with care.